DeeEmm/DIY-Flow-Bench/README.md

 A Flow Bench is a basic system to measure and display volumetric air flow.

 It is used as a tool for measuring and quantifying modifications and improvements made to items like automotive cylinder heads and carburettors by measuring the amount of air that they can flow.
-By measuring the volume of air that can be passed through the item the user can determine if modifications help improve air flow characteristics.
+By measuring the volume of air that can be passed through the item the user can determine if modifications made to the item help improve air flow characteristics.

 Traditionally constructed of a manometer and calibrated flow orifices, volumetric flow was calculated using mathematical methods.
-Modern flow benches use sensors to detect flow and reference pressures, flow calculations are now undertaken by microprocessor.
+Modern flow benches use sensors to detect flow and reference pressures and flow calculations are now undertaken by microprocessor.

 ## What is the DIY Flow Bench Project?
 ###